PeterLu0403/CROPseq_scRNAseq/README.md

 The heatmap displays the log2FoldChange value of each DEGs of each groups compared to the nontargeting groups.
 ![](Figures/relative_expression.png)

-The cluster tree displays how the groups are clustered using hierarchchical clustering method.
+The cluster tree displays how the groups were clustered using hierarchchical clustering method.
 Note: The ward.d2 belongs to agglomerative clustering, which considers each data point as its own cluster and merges them together into larger groups from bottom.
 ![](Figures/Clustree_scRNAseq.png)